-- Reviews of existing policies to ensure equity. ٠ - Review of corporate messaging with an EDI lens. - Customized EDI training. ٠ - Engagement and partnerships with Indigenous nations, equityseeking groups and other communities. - Promotion and celebration of activities through the TTC Diversity Calendar - Supporting employee resource groups.
+- Reviews of existing policies to ensure equity. - Review of corporate messaging with an EDI lens. - Customized EDI training. - Engagement and partnerships with Indigenous communities, equity-seeking groups and other communities. - Promotion and celebration of activities through the TTC Diversity Calendar - Supporting employee resource groups.